Last update: 12.05.2018

 Still, at least they provide an email address ([email protected]), so users aren’t completely in the dark.

 Pricing is an area where our VPNhub review team gives high and low scores at the same time.
+Unfortunately, the high ones turn out to be too low.

 Naturally, you can expect faster speeds, better security and “24/7 support” from the Premium package, but those are expected from all paid VPNs.

-Conclusion of the VPNhub review: Hot hub or not hub?
+The conclusion of the VPNhub review: Hot hub or not hub?

 Pornhub hopes that with VPNhub Android, Mac, Windows and iOS users will flock to their simplified, branded VPN but are they mistaken?